Court reporter: Education

 There is one NCRA-approved captioning and court reporting program in all of Canada, which is found at the Northern Institute of Technology (NAIT) in Edmonton, Alberta.
 It is a two-year course that teaches machine shorthand (stenography).
 To obtain a diploma, one must pass two-voice speed tests at 225 words per minute with 95% accuracy.
 Other classes include software training, English, and law.
 NAIT also offers the NCRA A to Z® Program, a free six-week course that introduces the basics of steno.
 Between 2017 and 2020, graduates of NAIT's captioning and court reporting program reported a median salary of $70,000 CAD.

 Professional associations

-There are four professional associations in Canada: Association professionnelle des sténographes officiels du Québec (APSOQ), Alberta Shorthand Reporters Association (ASRA), British Columbia Shorthand Reporters Association (BCSRA), and Chartered Shorthand Reporters Association of Ontario (CSRAO).
+There are three active professional associations in Canada: Association professionnelle des sténographes officiels du Québec (APSOQ), Alberta Shorthand Reporters Association (ASRA), and British Columbia Shorthand Reporters Association (BCSRA).

 Designations

 Certified Shorthand Reporter (Alberta)

 After graduating school and completing an internship, Alberta court reporters must earn continuing education credits to maintain their Certified Shorthand Reporter designation, which is a protected title under the Professional and Occupational Associations Registration Act of Alberta.
 Certified Shorthand Reporters must be members of the ASRA.Certified Shorthand Reporters are highly skilled professionals who are required to have post-secondary education from an accredited court reporting school with an emphasis on grammar, law, medical terminology, and Canadian legal procedures; complete a supervised internship; and participate in professional development opportunities.